buildbot/buildbot/master/docs/developer/database/schedulers.rst

     .. py:method:: getScheduler(schedulerid)

         :param schedulerid: scheduler ID
-        :returns: scheduler dictionary or None via Deferred
+        :returns: :class:`SchedulerModelModel` or None via Deferred

-        Get the scheduler dictionary for the given scheduler.
+        Get the :class:`SchedulerModelModel` for the given scheduler.

     .. py:method:: getSchedulers(active=None, masterid=None)

         :param boolean active: if specified, filter for active or inactive schedulers
         :param integer masterid: if specified, only return schedulers attached associated with this master
-        :returns: list of scheduler dictionaries in unspecified order
+        :returns: list of :class:`SchedulerModelModel` in unspecified order

         Get a list of schedulers.